 Understanding Self and The Problems with Identification

 Welcome back!
 Here we go for round 2.
 This module builds on the last.
-Feel free to go at your own pace, even though a new module will be made available each week.
+Feel free to go at your own pace.

 Check out the Questions section at the bottom of this module.
 There is a lot to understand and be curious about with Yoga Nidra so please add your questions.
 I'll do my best to respond quickly.
 Chances are that others are wondering the same things.
 Your question might open up a great discussion.